UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2020-10-14-complex-numbers.md

----
++++
+date = "2020-10-14"
-title: "The elegence of complex numbers"
+title = "The elegence of complex numbers" tags = ["maths", "complex numbers", "euler's formula"] categories = ["Mathematics"]

-toc: true
+katex = true
-excerpt: Euler's formula explained with high school physics
-categories:
-   - Mathematics
-tags:
-  - maths
-  - complex numbers
-  - euler's formula
-header:
-  teaser: ../assets/images/posts/complex_numbers/euler.jpg
----
++++

 Hey folks, today I want to write about a familiar topic in Higher mathematics, complex numbers, and in particular, the Euler's formula.
 Complex Numbers show up in a number of different fields, like signal processing, electromagetism, quantum mechanics and many more.
 Though it's a frequently occuring content, from what I've noticed, both the students and the experts are perplexed by complex numbers.
-For example, the beginners become puzzled by basic questions such as "What's the meaning of $\sqrt{-1}$ ?" or "Does $\sqrt{-1}$ even exists?" while even the experts don't understand the intuition behind simple formula like Euler's formula, and settle for the explanation provided by hairy equations like Taylor's expansion.
+For example, the beginners become puzzled by basic questions such as "What's the meaning of $\sqrt{-1}$ ?" or "Does $\sqrt{-1}$ even exist?" while even the experts don't understand the intuition behind simple formula like Euler's formula, and settle for the explanation provided by hairy equations like Taylor's expansion.

 ## Introduction